Guidance for Wellcome Trust Centres and Africa and Asia Programmes

 Where a researcher based at a Centre or programme appears as a co-author on a paper resulting from research that has been led by other institutions and primarily funded by others, then we would expect the main funders of the research to meet the majority of any open access costs.

 Where such funds are not available, Wellcome funding may be used to help ensure these papers are available in open access form.

-Funds provided should be proportionate to the Centre or MOP’s contribution to the research.
+Funds provided should be proportionate to the Centre or programme’s contribution to the research.
 We would only expect to pay the full cost of open access publication for such papers in exceptional circumstances.